 MCAS shall mean the Massachusetts Comprehensive Assessment System, the statewide assessment of individual students' academic performance, as required by M.G.L. c.
 69, § 1I.

 Other Achievements shall mean recognition of high academic, literary, or artistic accomplishments as validated by activities outside the student's school, other than through standardized tests.
-The term is further defined in 603 CMR 31.04 (3) (c).
+The term is further defined in 603 CMR 31.05(3).

 SAT II Exam shall mean an examination in subject matter produced by the College Board under the name SAT II.

+School district shall mean a municipal school department or regional school district, acting through its school committee or superintendent of schools; a county agricultural school, acting through its board of trustees or superintendent/director; or a charter school or a Commonwealth of Massachusetts virtual school, acting through its board of trustees.

+State Seal of Biliteracy shall mean an award given by school districts to students who have attained a high level of proficiency in English and not less than one other language in addition to English.

 Student shall mean a Massachusetts resident who attends secondary school.

 31.03: Criteria for the Certificate of Mastery